kkanellis/uthportal-server/SPECIFICATION.md

 	[prefix].inf.courses

-Notice that prefix thing is still there.
+Notice that the prefix thing is still there.
 This prefix thing is used to distinguish the purpose of these collections and can take the following values:

-- **curr**: latest data/info available & possible login info needed to access the web-source (?? like undergraduates announcements inf)
+- **curr**: latest data/info available & possible login info needed to access the web-source ((?? like undergraduates announcements inf))
 - **hist**: history of all changes
 - **push**: holds the *clients* who are subscribed to this web-source
-- **web**: client-ready document to be served (data which are useless to client have been removed)
+- **web**: client-ready document to be served - data which are useless to client have been removed -

-Note that the **curr** and **web** collections hold one document each (??)
+Note that the **curr** and **web** collections hold one document each ((??))

 ### Push notifications